scala/scala-lang/_posts/2024-08-01-given-priority-change-3.5.md

    |             (libComponent : LibComponent)
    |           has changed.
    |           Previous choice          : the first alternative
-   |           New choice from Scala 3.6: the second alternative
+   |           New choice from Scala 3.7: the second alternative
 ```

-### Useful Compiler Options

-In future releases (Scala 3.6+), automatic warnings related to changes
-in the selection of givens, as described above, will no longer be
+Additionally, you can compile with `-source 3.7` or `-source future`
+to fully enable the new prioritization and start experiencing its
+effects.

+**Scala 3.6**

-issued by default.
-However, these warnings can be reactivated using
+In Scala 3.6, these warnings will be on by default.
-the `-source:3.5` option with `scalac`.

-Additionally, combining Scala 3.5 with the `-source:3.6` option can be
-useful to verify that implicit search results will not be ambiguous in
-future versions or to test your application at runtime with the new
-rules in effect.
+**Scala 3.7**

+Scala 3.7 will finalize the transition, making the new given
+prioritization the standard behavior.

 #### Suppressing Warnings